Best Dragon Dictation Software Alternatives in 2026

 • 50+ languages: Dictate in English, Spanish, French, German, and dozens more.

-• Affordable: Voicy starts at $8.49/month — a fraction of Dragon's $699 price tag.
+• Affordable: Voicy starts at $8.49/month, with $82/year and $260 lifetime options.
+That is a fraction of Dragon's $699 price tag.

 But for 95% of people who just want to speak and have text appear, Voicy is the better choice in 2026.

-Try Voicy free →
+Start a Voicy free trial →

 2. Windows Built-In Dictation - Free, But Limited